Russia underestimated Ukraine's resistance, US officials say

 “We assess Putin feels aggrieved the West does not give him proper deference and perceives this as a war he cannot afford to lose,” Director of National Intelligence Avril Haines said.
 “But what he might be willing to accept as a victory may change over time given the significant costs he is incurring.”

-The U.S. officials who testified Tuesday noted that the invasion had played out largely as they had forecast, in contrast to Putin’s own overly rosy assessments of the speed with which he could take the country.
-U.S. officials, for instance, assess that Putin had banked on being able to seize the Ukrainian capital of Kyiv within the first two days of the campaign but has yet to be able to fully encircle the city two weeks into the invasion, CIA Director William Burns said.

-“He was confident that he had modernized his military and they were capable of quick, decisive victory at minimum cost.
-He’s been proven wrong on every count,” said Burns, a longtime Russia expert and former top State Department official in Moscow.
+“He was confident that he had modernized his military and they were capable of quick, decisive victory at minimal cost.
+He’s been proven wrong on every count,” said Burns, a longtime Russia expert and former ambassador to Moscow.
 “Those assumptions have proven to be profoundly flawed over the last 12 days of conflict.”

-Asked at one point by Rep. Raja Krishnamoorthi, an Illinois Democrat, whether he considered Putin to be “crazy,” Burns replied that considered the Russian leader to be increasingly insulated and hardened in his views.
+At one point during the hearing, Rep. Raja Krishnamoorthi, an Illinois Democrat, noted that many of his constituents thought Putin was “crazy” or was at least acting that way.
+He asked Burns how he assessed the Russian leader’s mental state.
+Burns replied that he considered the Russian leader to be increasingly insulated and hardened in his views.

 “In my opinion, that doesn’t make him crazy, but it makes him extremely difficult to deal with,” Burns said.